softwareconstruction240/softwareconstruction/instruction/java-fundamentals/java-fundamentals.md

 ## Running Programs from the Command Line

-When you run your programs from within IntelliJ, it is actually invoking the Java compiler (`javac`) to convert your source code to byte code, and then running it with the Java byte code interpreter (`java`).
+When you run your programs from within IntelliJ, it is actually invoking the Java compiler (`javac`) to convert your source code to bytecode, and then running it with the Java bytecode interpreter (`java`).
 Once you have installed the JDK, you can run these utilities yourself so that you can experience what IntelliJ is doing behind the scenes.

 To do this, open your command line console program and create a file named `Hello.java` with the following content.
 The special method signature `public static void main(String[] args)` designates the class as an entry point for your Java program.